hashicorp/terraform/website/docs/registry/modules/publish.html.md

 a few minutes.
 Once a module is published, you can release a new version of a module by simply pushing a properly formed Git tag.

-The registry extracts the name of the module, the provider, the documentation, inputs/outputs, and more directly from the source of the module.
-No manual annotations are required.
+The registry extracts information about the module from the module's source.
+The module name, provider, documentation, inputs/outputs, and dependencies are all parsed and available via the UI or API, as well as the same information for any submodules or examples in the module's source repository.

 ## Requirements